goldstack/goldstack/packages/email-send/README.md

 All infrastructure for this module is defined in Terraform.
 You can find the Terraform files for this module in the directory `[moduleDir]/infra/aws`.
 You can define multiple deployments for this module, for instance for development, staging and production environments.

-If you configured AWS deployment before downloading your projects, the deployments and their respective configurations are defined in `[moduleDir]/goldstack.json`.
+If you configured AWS deployment before downloading your project, the deployments and their respective configurations are defined in `[moduleDir]/goldstack.json`.

 The configuration tool will define one deployment.
 This will be either `dev` or `prod` depending on your choice during project configuration.
 In the example `goldstack.json` below, a deployment with the name `dev` is defined.